[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Go to Scotland in March or April if you don’t like crowds

 We loved having the Isle of Skye almost to ourselves.
 Our hotels and Airbnb were a fraction of the cost in May.
-Yes, it was a little windy and a little bit less green, but we relished our aloneness.
+Yes, it was a little windy and slightly less green, but we relished our aloneness.

 We were the only car at multiple stops in Glencoe.
 We truly felt like we were in a land of Giants and the only people who existed.
 In Fairy Glen, we were the only people the entire time we were there.
 We had the whole place to run around, sing, and enjoy the landscape.